-We need to sustain the weekly "Welcome Centre" for our mentally distressed clients by offering activities that allow expression, engagement and build self-esteem.
-We do this through counseling sessions, vocational classes, creative therapy classes like art, music, yoga and outdoor activities.
-We also, include their family members & carers to raise awareness in the community and to be their support system.
-We encourage home visits with help from our young volunteers.
+The funding is required to sustain our weekly "Welcome Centre" which we have initiated for our mentally distressed clients.
+Here we conduct activities that allow expression, interaction and building of self-esteem.
+We do this through counselling sessions, vocational classes, creative therapy like art, music, yoga and outdoor activities.
+We also, include their family members & carers to be their support system.
+We also encourage home visits with the help of our young volunteers.

 By providing a "Welcome Centre" which includes free counselling sessions & creative therapy classes that engage the clients, their carers & family members & build their self esteem.
 By giving family members space to express their anxieties and seek solutions to their problems.
 And largely, by negotiating affordable treatments, both at government & private hospitals.

 Provision of treatment along with family support to clients from 10 communities, gradually expanding outside of Kathmandu Valley.
 Teaching them income generating skills which will benefit both the clients and their families.
 Establishing a basket fund to supplement family resources for treatment.
 Engaging the community, especially the youth, in raising awareness about mental health.
 And by facilitating capacity building opportunities through volunteering.